of a dilemma

 Interestingly, Martusheff’s interest in casting soap and malleable fats, along with oils and hygiene products, precedes the pandemic’s interest in hygiene and personal safety.
 Through this coincidence, these sculptures take on a portent quality, functioning as a metaphor for the danger of bodily contact in shared public spaces and the role of hygiene during the pandemic.
 In recognising this, the artist has created soap medallions—created as decorative art objects that resemble decorative soaps—for visitors to take with them.

 The artist invites you to take these ornamental medallions with you.

 “We wrap commodities in sterile plastic to prevent cross-contamination.
 This is a way we sever one network while continuing another.
 Pieces of non-biodegradable plastics, or microplastics, have been discovered to be cycling through weather systems around the globe, and will likely continue in perpetuity.
 Reciprocity is also practiced in nature, in the water cycle of evaporation and precipitation.
 What we’ve introduced into the world is being returned to us.
 Scientists have found microplastics in soil, air, and in drinking water.”

-Tanya Martusheff will be activating her work on Wednesday 24 February at 1pm and Friday 26 February at 11am and 2pm, respectively.
+Tanya Martusheff will be activating her work on Wednesday 24 February at 1-3pm and 6-8pm; Friday 26 February at 11am-1pm and 2-4pm.

 Image: Tanya Martusheff, Slough – 40mm, Stainless steel handrails, soap, cough syrup, marker ink, installation dimensions variable.
 Courtesy the artist.